MiniXC/typst-projects/thesis/chapters/01_introduction.typ

   be made.]
 )

-// Incorporated: Expanded high-level discussion on vast space of speech possibilities vs. TTS generation limits.

 Synthetic speech is any speech that is artificially generated, without the use of a human's vocal tract.
 It has been used in assistive technology, entertainment, and education for decades @taylor_tts_2009.
 The most common paradigm is #abbr.l[TTS], the goal of which is to automatically convert a sequence of text into a natural-sounding utterance.
 However, the space of possible utterances is immense: consider that even a short utterance could have countless variations in prosody, intonation, and recording conditions, far exceeding what any TTS system can fully capture.
 A single sentence can be realized in many ways depending on the speaker's emotion, environment, or intent, creating a high-dimensional space of potential outputs.
 TTS systems, by necessity, approximate a subset of this space, often in prioritizing naturalness over exhaustive coverage of all possible realizations.
 More details on TTS fundamentals can be found in the overview by @taylor_tts_2009.

 === Text-to-Speech

 Formally, let $cal(T)$ be the space of all text sequences and $cal(S)$ be the space of all utterances.
 The objective of TTS is to model the true conditional probability distribution $Q(s|t)$ for any given pair $(t, s)$ where $t in cal(T)$ and $s in cal(S)$.
 This is achieved by training a generative model $f^"TTS"_theta (dot)$, where $theta$ is learned using pairs $(t,s)$ sampled from this true distribution.
 The model is thereby optimized to learn an approximation of this distribution $Q_theta$ which can then be used to sample a synthetic utterance $tilde(s)$ from an arbitrary input text $t$ #footnote[assuming speaker independence for simplicity here; conditioning is discussed below]:

-// Fixed: No tilde on input t; consistent theta; capital Q for probability distribution.

 $
 tilde(s) ~ Q_theta (s|t)
 $ <tts_formula>

-// Incorporated: Expanded to ~page length; high-level discussion around one-to-many problem, distributional challenges.

-// In this thesis, we explore...

 While @tts_formula is the simplest case of #abbr.a[TTS], $t$ is usually not the only variable $s$ is conditioned on, and there are additional conditioning variables.
 These are derived by applying a reductive transformation function $r(s)$ from the the space of all such transforms $cal(R)$.
 Since the function is reductive, neither $s$ nor $t$ can be reconstructed from the representation -- however, they should hold salient, yet abstracted, information of the speech.
 For example, $r(s)$ could extract speaker identity from a reference utterance, enabling voice-cloning TTS where the output mimics a specific voice.